Han nationalism: History

 Unlike Chinese nationalism, Han Chinese nationalism has a historical root of being strongly stressed on the Han Chinese people, the dominant ethnic group of China that originates from Huaxia or Sinitic people.
 Han Chinese nationalism has often been used as a rallying force, stemming from the historical pride of the Han Chinese people in developing one of the world's earliest civilizations.

 Since the Han dynasty, ideas of Han Chinese superiority have been frequently used in attempts to expand China's territory.
 Examples of this can be seen in previous Chinese invasions of Korea and Vietnam, and in historical conquests of Central Asia, Tibet, Xinjiang and Mongolia.
 This was later inherited by later dynasties of China, notably the Tang dynasty and the Ming dynasty.
 The Tang dynasty exerted control beyond the border of old Huaxia, allowing the later Ming dynasty to become a major naval power.
 Han Chinese ideas of superiority were complex, with contrasting Confucian narratives of Han superiority and ones of diversity in the army and the Empire.

 Han Chinese nationalism also played a key part in rallying against non-Han control of China.
 The Han Chinese nationalist movement led by Ming dynasty's Hongwu Emperor played an instrumental role in the overthrow of the Mongol Yuan dynasty.
 Han Chinese nationalism was also integral to the rebellion against the Manchu Qing dynasty and became increasingly institutionalized following the Century of Humiliation.
 These rebellions were often led by Han Chinese nationalists, including Sun Yat-sen, who considered the Manchu Qing dynasty corrupt and immoral, and took an aggressive stance against Western imperialism.
 The Boxer Rebellion in late 19th century had been seen as another specific part of Han Chinese nationalism juxtaposed against Western imperialism in China, where Han Chinese nationalists were against Western and modern ideas and sought to revive old Chinese traditions.

-Following the fall of the Qing dynasty, Sun Yat-sen attempted to build a more multi-ethnic form of Chinese nationalism.
-He had some noteworthy successes, such as the rise of Nationalist China and the five-colored flag.
+Among the rhetorical strategies of the Xinhai revolutionaries was to characterize the Qing dynasty as complicit in foreign domination of the Chinese nation because the Qing were ethnic Manchus.
+After the establishment of the Republic of China, they expanded the definition of the nation to Five Races Under One Union (Han, Manchu, Mongol, Hui, and Tibetan).

 Han Chinese nationalism remains prominent in China today.
 Chinese leaders have employed Han nationalist sentiments, including the ongoing Han domination of China, and promotion of nationalism, as witnessed in the Republic's domestic and foreign relations.